- Jordan Victoria, Alexandre Vu violin

 - Jérémy Garbarg cello

-Arod Quartet has been a Resident Artist since January 2015
+Arod Quartet has been a Resident Artist since January 2015.
+Currently member of the senior resident artists.

 So, what is this “Arod”?
 A forgotten composer, a mythical city, a mysterious acrostic?
 Why not, indeed.
 In fact, Le Quatuor Arod chose as their tutelary figure a knight imagined by Tolkien in The Lord of the Rings.
 A symbol of strength and ardour (his name means “agile, swift”), he also embodied a spirit of freedom and companionship given that the elf Legolas provided him with a bareback horse, without reins.